NovasTaylor/Test/pages/mydoc/mydoc_senddata_shacl_shapes.md

   <font class='infoOmitted'>... more property shapes will be added as they are developed</font>
 </pre>

 If an ontology defines `study:AnimalSubject` as a subclass of `study:Subject`, then shapes could use the `sh:targetClass` `study:Subject` (assuming common constraints for both classes.)
-If a  clinical trial were to define a `study:HumanStudySubject` as a subclass of `study:Subject`, the same constraints could be used for both pre-clinical and clinical data validation.
+If a clinical trial on human study subjects were to define a `study:HumanStudySubject` as a subclass of `study:Subject`, the same constraints could be used for both pre-clinical (non-human animals) and clinical (human) data validation.
 This work focusses on SEND, so the target class `study:AnimalSubject` is specified for simplicity.

 <pre class='owl'>
 <font class='nodeBold'>study:Subject</font>